 This isn’t about income levels or what “stuff” you own.
 It’s about self-actualization, overall balance and fulfillment, and alignment with the goodness in this world.
 It’s about sending that forward with connection and wellness.

-u intend to go against the reality of the numbers.
+As a money wellness coach, I witness positive energy coming from this work spread throughout and beyond one’s personal life.
+The VitalFinancials process focuses on where you’re coming from, where you are, and where you intend to go against the reality of the numbers.
 This process balances and aligns your Money Energy Cycle.
-Your personal wellness becomes connected to the dollars moving through your world, and extends through the world at large.
+Your personal wellness becomes connected to the dollars moving through your world and extends through the world at large.